Pinterest stock: PINS soars after Elliott Management buys over 9% stake

 If you’re a recent investor in Pinterest, your day is off to a good start.
-The photo-based social media company’s stock price is soaring in pre-market trading after Elliott Management revealed it bought more than a 9% stake in the company – making Elliott one of Pinterest’s largest shareholders.
+The photo-based social media company’s stock price is soaring in pre-market trading after Elliott Management revealed it bought more than a 9% stake in the company–making Elliott one of Pinterest’s largest shareholders.
 Here’s what you need to know?

 - What’s going on with Pinterest?
 A major activist investment firm has bought a 9% stake in the company.
 Called Elliott Investment Management, the firm is known for making large investments in companies in an attempt to give it leverage to change the company from within.